mampfes/hacs_waste_collection_schedule/doc/source/cornwall_gov_uk.md

 ## How to find your UPRN

 An easy way to discover your Unique Property Reference Number (UPRN) is by going to [Find My Address](https://www.findmyaddress.co.uk/) and providng your address details.
-Otherwise you can inspect the source code on the [North Somerset waste collection](https://forms.n-somerset.gov.uk/Waste/CollectionSchedule) website after entering your postcode.